Entertainment

 Throughout the week of the Antigonish Highland Games, there is no lack of musical talent!
 Check out our event schedule to see the various concerts and ceilidhs happening!

-Here, we will feature our enterainment for the on-field events such as the Concert Under the Stars, Saturday Afternoon Ceilidh Tent, Saturday Night Ceilidh Tent and Sunday Closing Ceilidh Tent!
+Here, we will feature our entertainment for the on-field events such as the Concert Under the Stars, Saturday Afternoon Ceilidh Tent, Saturday Night Ceilidh Tent and Sunday Closing Ceilidh Tent!

 Stay tuned as we announced the performers who will grace the stage at the Antigonish Highland Games!